A portable and flexible implementation of the Wang--Landau algorithm in order to determine the Density of States: Simulations and computational procedures

 The second continuous system studied is a Lennard--Jones (LJ) solid by using the energy provided by the classical LJ potential~\cite{lj1931}.
 The LJ potential is described by

 where the sum is over every pair of atoms.
 We utilize a cut-off value of $2.5\sigma$ which it means that we neglect the contribution of pairs where $r_{ij}>2.5\sigma$.
 The structure is made of $N=120$ atoms with masses $m$ in a cubic cell of side $15\sigma$.
 This potential and the EAM potential are the most important model studied since they use the LAMMPS library.
 For this model, an initial minimization has been performed in order to find the low energy solid states, thus determining an appropriate energy range for our simulation.
 Looking at the caloric curve (Fig.~\ref{lj}) we observe a transition temperature of $k_BT/\epsilon\approx 0.7$ which agrees with the literature.
 This model produces very accurate results for noble gases, for example, for the Argon solid in which $\epsilon=1.03\times10^{-2}\text{ eV}$, this model reports a temperature of melting close to $T=83.59\text{ K}$.
+The number of steps per second for this system is $2301 \pm 277$.

 As a last study case, we use the embedded atom model (EAM) interatomic potential.
 The EAM is widely used in metallic systems, and incorporate a local density on the atomic interaction.
 A generalized form of this type of potential es given by